IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 84 z/OS: z/OS Data Set File System Administration

 dsadm
 If it must be specified, an option can be abbreviated to the shortest possible form that distinguishes it from other options of the command.
 For example, the -path option found in some dsadm commands can typically be omitted or abbreviated to be simply -p.
 It is also valid to abbreviate a command name to the shortest form that still distinguishes it from the other command names in the suite.
 For example, it is acceptable to shorten the dsadm salvage command to dsadm because no other command names in the dsadm command suite begin with the letter s.
 However, there are two dsadm commands that begin with f: dsadm fileinfo and dsadm fsinfo.
 To remain unambiguous, they can be abbreviated to dsadm fi and dsadm fs.
-The following examples illustrate three acceptable ways to enter the same dsadm salvage command: · Complete command: dsadm salvage -verifyonly
+The following examples illustrate three acceptable ways to enter the same dsadm salvage command: Â· Complete command: dsadm salvage -verifyonly
-· Abbreviated options:
+Â· Abbreviated options:
 dsadm s -v
-· Omitted argument:
+Â· Omitted argument:
 dsadm salvage
 6. The ability to abbreviate or omit options is intended for interactive use.
 If you embed commands in a shell script, do not omit options or abbreviate them.
 If an option is added to a command in the future, it might increase the minimum unique abbreviation that is required for an existing option or change the order of options.
 Receiving help